24 Dec 2015

 She looks really tired and she must be really hungry too.

-Too can occur immediately after the subject, if it refers directly to the subject.
+subject.
 It does not normally occur after a modal or auxiliary verb.
-We sometimes write commas before and after too:
+We

 I too thought she looked unwell.